urbLexa/PEDso/README.md

 6. The model is solved.
 To make the most important results more readable and easier to plot, the helper file includes a function that creates a solution dictionary: run the *helpers* phython file.
 7. Save the results in a variable of your choice --> Run `results = PED(m)` --> Now the results of the solved pyomo model m are stored in the dictionary results.
 8. To read the results from the dictionary use the the respective key `results["key"]`.
 The keys are the following: dict_keys(['obj', 'cost_I', 'cost_OMfix', 'cost_OMvar', 'cost_fuel', 'cost_CO2', 'cost_Ext', 'rev', 'capa_c', 'power', 'heat', 'cool', 'elEner', 'hEner', 'gridIn', 'gridInPE', 'gridEx', 'gridExPE', 'selfCons', 'selfCons_annual', 'gridInMax', 'emiss_CO2', 'emiss_CO2_annual', 'cons_fuel_vol', 'cons_fuel_e', 'emiss_PM', 'pv_groundPanelArea', 'batt_soc'])

+This research has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie Actions, Innovative Training Networks, Grant Agreement No. 812730.